AndeluDini/Jexcel/ReadMe.md

 There are two kinds of lists:
 1. Lists with object content
 2. Lists with dict content

+It is free place list content in a new line out of its parent.

 ##### Case 1: Object content